shopsys/shopsys/docs/functional/behavior-of-product-variants.md

 ### Front-end - add to cart:
 - the customer cannot add the main product to the cart
 - the customer can add only individual variants to the cart
-- variant can be added to the cart from product detail of main variant
+- variant can be added to the cart from the product detail of the main variant

 ### Front-end - search:
 - search functionality and search autocomplete search only for the main products, not variants